top of page

 An Bille um Beatha ag an gCoincheap na hÉireann

-(Irish Life at Conception)
+(Irish Life at Conception Act)

-The 33rd Irish Government oversaw over 44,000 abortions, and scientific research, including NIH studies, confirms zinc sparks—zinc ion releases from the egg within minutes of fertilization—mark the onset of embryonic development, TAIMID Ireland recognizes life at conception.
+The 33rd Irish Government oversaw over 44,000 abortions.
+Scientific research, including NIH studies, confirms zinc spark ion releases from the egg within minutes of fertilization that sets the mark the onset of embryonic development, TAIMID Ireland recognizes life at conception.
 Conception is defined as the moment zinc sparks occur, signifying a new human life.
 Every person, from this moment, is a legal person with the fundamental right to life, entitled to full protection under Irish law, as reinforced by Article 40.3.2° of the Constitution of Ireland, which mandates the state to protect the life of every citizen from unjust attack.
 Additionally, Section 23 of the Health (Regulation of Termination of Pregnancy) Act 2018 protects fetal life by criminalizing unauthorized terminations.
 Abortion is prohibited, except when a qualified medical professional determines the mother’s life is at risk.
-Using Oireachtas authority, this defines personhood, fulfilling our moral duty to protect the unborn.
-By halting abortions, we aim to restore a culture of life, ensuring Ireland upholds the inherent dignity of every human from conception, fostering compassion and respect for all life.

 An Bille um Deimhniú Bóthair na hÉireann

-(Irish Road Certificate)
+(Irish Road Certificate Act)

 We propose a transformative reform of Ireland’s vehicle regulation system through a new act that will repeal the Motor Vehicle (Duties and Licences) Act 2015 and amend the Road Traffic Act 1961, particularly sections mandating compulsory insurance (Section 56).
 The "Road Certificate" will consolidate road tax, liability insurance, and compliance requirements into a single, affordable framework, ensuring funding for road maintenance and accident liabilities while reducing driver costs.
 Traffic enforcement will shift from court-based processes to automatic fines issued by An Garda Síochána using traffic cameras and automated systems, as enabled by amending Road Traffic (Traffic and Parking) Regulations 1997 (S.I.
 No. 182/1997), with robust safeguards for fairness and accuracy.
 Year-based license plates, governed by Road Vehicles (Registration and Licensing) Regulations 1992 (S.I.
 No. 318/1992), will be replaced with randomized numbers to eliminate stigma, promote equality, and encourage sustainable vehicle use.
 This act delivers a fair, efficient, and modern vehicle regulation system for Ireland.